alecjacobson/geometry-processing-csc2520/README.md

 Upload the video on youtube.
 Be sure to include links to an videos or source material that you took inspiration from in your video description.
 Post a link on the discord channel.

-Over the course of the semester you must create _**2 unique videos**_ for any of the topics introduced in the lecture, homeworks or linked readings.
-It's recommended that you make _**1 30-sec TikTok style video**_ that's over the top exciting and for a general audience.
-And _**1 4- min youtube-style video**_ where you explain a bit more than just hype.
+Over the course of the semester you must create _**two unique videos**_ for any of the topics introduced in the lecture, homeworks or linked readings.
+It's recommended that you make _**one 30-sec TikTok style video**_ that's over the top exciting and for a general audience.
+And _**one 4-min youtube-style video**_ where you explain a bit more than just hype.

 ### Examples